Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Detecting Anomalous Activity

-In this study, $\xi_\text{measured}$ is a Gaussian distributed random variable, but in the real-life procedure it is measured from the observed antineutrino counts each day according to \cref{eq:xi}.
-The total (epistemic and aleatory) predicted uncertainty $\sigma_{\xi_\text{declared}}$ from \cref{eqn:sigma_xi}.
-We determine a $p$-value assuming that $\xi_\text{declared}$ is Gaussian-distributed; indeed, $\sigma_{\xi_\text{declared}}$ ends up being dominated by statistical uncertainty, and the systematic variance results from Gaussian sampling.
-We use $\alpha$-levels 0.05 and 0.01.

-In our example case, \cref{eqn:compare_xi} gives $z=2.45$, corresponding to a $p$-value of $\approx 0.014$; we can determine that the difference between reactor operations and declarations is statistically significant, even for such a small MPF divergence.
+In our example case, \cref{eqn:compare_xi} gives $z=2.45$, corresponding to a $p$-value of $\approx 0.014$; we can determine that the difference between reactor operations and declarations is statistically significant.
 In this study, we simulate reactors with measured MPFs lower than the declared to determine our sensitivity to the diversion of fresh MOX fuel, corresponding to an illegitimate removal of weapons-grade plutonium.